rolling-sagas/rs-doc/guide/how-to-play/create-character/second-attributes.md

-## 3. Secondary Attributes
+## Secondary Attributes
 There are a number of attributes that are determined after you have worked out the investigator’s characteristics.
 These are Damage Bonus and Build, Hit Points, Move Rate, Sanity, and Magic Points.

-Additionally, you will need to determine a Luck value.
+On Rolling Sagas, these numbers above will be calculated automatically after your characteristics are decided.
+You only need to determine a Luck value by rolling a dice.

 - **Damage Bonus and Build**: Damage Bonus is how much extra damage your investigator inflicts when making a successful close combat (melee) attack.
-Build is a scale of combined size and strength used when making a “Fighting Maneuver”.
-Add your Regular STR and SIZ characteristics together and consult the Damage Bonus and Build Table.
-You’ll find boxes on the investigator sheet to write in the Build and Damage Bonus values.
+Build is a scale of combined size and strength used when making a “Fighting Maneuver”. ~~Add your Regular STR and SIZ characteristics together and consult the Damage Bonus and Build Table.
+You’ll find boxes on the investigator sheet to write in the Build and Damage Bonus values.~~

-- **Damage Bonus and Build Table**
 >Example: Brian set his STR to 60 and his SIZ to 70, totaling 130.
 When he makes a successful physical attack, he deals an extra 1D4 points of damage (Damage Bonus).
 His Build is 1.
+- **Damage Bonus and Build Table**

 | STR + SIZ | Damage Bonus | Build |
 | :-----| ----: | :----: |